With support from the European Union,

 Another new website gives information on small private hotels in Khorog and plans to add information on restaurants, sight-seeing etc. See

-I have just added a section on this page with information on travel to the Afghan Wakhan
+I have just added a web page with information on travel to the Afghan Wakhan

 On 21 June 2013, UNESCO announced that the Pamirs had been recognised as a UNESCO World